 Location: Asian Highlands

-The range of the snow leopard are the mountainous regions of Central Asia, including Russia, China, Mongolia, Nepal, Bhutan, India, Pakistan, and Afghanistan.
+Mountainous regions of Central Asia, including Russia, China, Mongolia, Nepal, Bhutan, India, Pakistan, and Afghanistan.

 Snow leopards inhabit steep, rugged terrain at high elevations.